 Yes.
 DROP participation is retirement from the Plan.
-Once you enter the DROP, you agree to leave the City workforce as a police officer no later than 5 years after your DROP participation begins.
+Once you enter the DROP, you agree to leave the City workforce as a police officer at the conclusion of the maximum DROP period.
+Effective, October 1, 2024, members who are presently in the DROP, or who enter the DROP after October 1, 2024, may remain in the DROP for up to 7 years, provided that members make a 1.5% contribution of applicable Tier 1 or Tier 2 Earnable Compensation, to be deducted from earnable compensation, for any time worked during the member's sixth and seventh year in the DROP.
+Members who have previously completed 5 years in the DROP prior to October 1, 2024, are not eligible for additional DROP time.
 After retirement, if you are re-hired by the City as a full-time Civil Service employee, in a position covered by this Plan (police officer), your pension payments stop (including any undistributed DROP money) and you must once again join the Plan.